Flexible Webhook Quickstart

 -

-For this example, we use webhooktest.net.
+This example uses webhooktest.net.
 Visit webhooktest.net and copy the provided Webhook URL.

-2. Create a Flexible Webhook
+2. Creating a Flexible Webhook

 2-1.
-Access the Webhook Menu
+Navigate to the Webhook Menu

 2-2.
 Enter General Information

-- Webhook Name: Enter a name to identify the webhook.
+- Webhook Name: Enter a name to identify the Webhook.

 - Protocol: Select Ethereum.